-FIN 421 - Security Analysis, Portfolio Management, and Trading (3)
+FIN 42 I - Security Analysis, Portfolio Management, and Trading (3 credits)

 Review of techniques and approaches for evaluating the intrinsic merit of major types of securities and the techniques for maximizing personal and institutional investment portfolio performance.
 The trading of securities will be utilized to demonstrate and learn the processes of effecting strategies for portfolio development.
 Prerequisite: FIN 355